cpeditor/cpeditor.github.io/content/docs/preferences/actions/_index.ru.md

 If this setting is disabled, external changes won't be loaded.

 [Auto-load external file changes if there's no unsaved modification](#auto-load-external-file-changes-if-theres-no-unsaved-modification) overrides this setting. i.e. if [Auto-load external file changes if there's no unsaved modification](#auto-load-external-file-changes-if-theres-no-unsaved-modification) is enabled, external file changes will be loaded without confirmation regardless of [Ask whether to load external file changes](#ask-whether-to-load-external-file-changes); if [Auto-load external file changes if there's no unsaved modification](#auto-load-external-file-changes-if-theres-no-unsaved-modification) is disabled, the user will be asked whether to load the changes only when [Ask whether to load external file changes](#ask-whether-to-load-external-file-changes) is enabled, otherwise the changes won't be loaded.

+## Stopwatch

+### Display Stopwatch

+Show a stopwatch in the UI.
+You can use it to track your time spent on solving a problem.

+### Start/Stop stopwatch on tab switch

+When switching to a different tab, automatically start the stopwatch on the current tab and pause the stopwatch on the previous tab.

+If you switch to the correct tab when solving a problem, with this setting enabled, you won't need to manually start/stop the stopwatch.

+### Show stopwatch result only when the button is pressed

+Hide the time of the stopwatch and only show the time when the "Show" button is pressed.

+This may reduce distractions caused by stopwatch updates.